Login

 185mm skirting with 90mm architrave

-If you choose to go with a different profile for architrave, there are a few things to remember:
+If you choose a different profile for the architrave, keep these points in mind:

-• You will need to make sure that the skirting board and architrave you choose are both the same thickness.
+• Ensure that the skirting board and architrave are the same thickness.

 USING SKIRTING BLOCKS